-3 actions your organisation need to take to be HIQA compliant in Infection Prevention and Control
+3 actions to take to ensure HIQA compliance in Infection Prevention and Control

 Healthcare-associated infections can have a devastating impact on people causing stress, serious illness, long-term disability or even death.